-All 32 Set Points are setup from either the CellScale Terminal Interface, or from a 3750CS.
-All Set Point value parameters are stored in the CellScale and are independent of any other device, including the 3750CS.
-When a Set Point is tripped (true condition), the CellScale transmits to all connected 3750CS's a message signifying which Set Point tripped.
+All 32 Set Points are setup from either the CellScale Terminal Interface, or from a 3750CS, 9750A, or 9850 Indicator.
+All Set Point value parameters are stored in the CellScale and are independent of any other device, including the three indicators.
+When a Set Point is tripped (true condition), the CellScale transmits to all connected indicators a message signifying which Set Point tripped.
 A user programmed message is also sent to any comm port specified when the Set Point trips.
 An optional Set Point Off message is also available which is sent when the set point resets.
 Combined with the MSI @ codes, set point messages can form the basis of an extensive maintenance tool, or a record of all events.